 San Francisco Disability Discrimination Lawyer

 Individuals with disabilities are protected in almost every aspect of employment, including hiring, firing, job applications, the interviewing process, advancement and promotions, compensation, wages and benefits, job training, and other terms, conditions, and privileges of employment.
 The law also protects persons who are perceived as having a physical or mental disability but who are not actually disabled.
+To further understand the law, we suggest enlisting the help of a San Francisco Disability Discrimination attorney.

 What Qualifies as a Disability?